yadavshubham01/leaderboard-data/contributors/anuran-roy.md

 ## Hey there!
 This is Anuran! 👋

 A generalist by nature, I love creating tools that people find value in- a habit built into me by the Open Source Communities and Organizations I am a part of.
 I love building robust, intelligent and privacy-focused systems that help people in various walks of life ❤️.
-I also love to contribute to causes that matter, just like Coronasafe. ✨
+I also love to contribute to causes that matter, just like Open Healthcare Network. ✨

 My technical know-how is scattered across Blockchain/Web3, Data Science and Machine/Deep Learning, Full Stack Web Development, Inferential Statistics, and Natural Language Processing.